-While U.S authorities covered up this mess,560 Australian authorities took a more serious look.
-Three investigative committees were established to examine the bank's affairs and evidence was found that the Nugan Hand Bank was implicated in money-laundering, illegal tax avoidance schemes, and widespread violations of banking laws.
-Even so, the Royal Commission of inquiry was largely a cover-up.561 Australian intelligence services
+While U.S authorities covered up this mess,535 Australian authorities took a more serious look at things.
+Three investigative committees were established to look at the bank's affairs and evidence was found that the Nugan Hand Bank was implicated in money-laundering, illegal tax avoidance schemes, and widespread violations of banking laws.
+Even so, the Royal Commission of inquiry was largely a cover-up.536 And as Australian intelligence services (ASIO) intervened to offset further investigation into the bank's drug connections, the most far-reaching report would be that of the Commonwealth-New South Wales Task Force on Drug Trafficking, which concluded that there was a connection between the bank, Indochina drug cartels, and Pentagon and CIA officials.
+In this regard, the report specifically named Theodore Shackley and Thomas Clines.537